Lyononthemoon/GROMACS4molecules/README.md

 ### 8. Visualizations

-*Supercell

-supercell can display multiple copies of the unit cell.
+Supercell can display multiple copies of the unit cell.
 Can also fill the unit cell (and its copies) with symmetry mates.

 See thread on pymol-users mailing list.